 DON'T LOOK BACK

-Don’t Look Back is showing at FrightFest on Friday 23rd October.
+Don’t Look Back is showing at FrightFest on Friday, 23rd October.

 Kurt Cobain once said, “If you’re a really mean person, you’re going to come back as a fly and eat poop”.
 In many ways, this seems unfair to the humble fly, but it points to a belief in karma – a conviction embedded in diverse cultures, religions and social structures since the dawn of humanity.
-Here, the need for us all to believe that what goes around comes around is a comfort in a turbulent world.
-While simultaneously feeding our human need for justice, even when it is sadly lacking.
+The need for us all to believe that what goes around comes around is a comfort in a turbulent world, feeding our human need for justice, even when it is sadly lacking.
+The subject of karma has long held a place in horror, latching onto our need for some supernatural justice in a world where evil people and bad things often go unpunished.
+It’s here where Don’t Look Back, by the writer of Final Destination, Jeffrey Reddick, finds its voice in a film that boldly explores the role of the bystander in events and situations that result in tragedy.

 I recently caught up with writer, producer and director Jeffrey Reddick to talk about the making of his feature-length directorial debut while also reflecting on the themes at its core.